nodejs/node/test/common/README.md

 ## ongc Module

-The `ongc` module allows a garbage colleciton listener to be installed.
+The `ongc` module allows a garbage collection listener to be installed.
 The module exports a single `onGC()` function.

 ```js